cits5501/cits5501.github.io/assets/lectures/lect03--autom.md

 -   Reduces variance in test quality from different individuals
 -   Significantly reduces the cost of regression testing

-# Test cases

-### Components of a Test Case

--   One thing all testing frameworks do is let us run *test cases*.
--   We can think of a test case as the smallest possible 'unit' of testing.
--   A test case has multiple parts that make it up.
--   Terminology is not standardised here, we follow the terminology of Amman and Offutt.

-### Components of a Test Case

-As an example, we'll consider a Python function `addNumbers(m, n)`, which should add two numbers.

-And we'll suppose we have a particular test case for it in mind:

--   Test case 001: \
-    When passed the numbers 3 and 4, `addNumbers` should return 7.

-### Components of a Test Case

-Components that go to make up a test case:

--   Test values *or* test case values.

-    These are the *inputs* to the program that we supply. \
-    In this case, the numbers 3 and 4.

--   Expected results *or* expected values.

-    The values we expect to see if the program performs in accordance with specifications. \
-    In this case, the number 7.

-### Components of a Test Case

-Definitions:

--   Test values: input values necessary to complete some execution of the software.
--   Expected values: result to be produced iff program satisfies intended behaviour on a test case.

-### Components of a Test Case

-Sometimes, we will need to supply or execute other values or commands in order to execute a test case.

--   Prefix values.

-    Inputs necessary to put the software
-    into the appropriate state to receive the test case values.

-    For instance, if `addNumbers` was actually a method of a class called `Calculator` -- then before we can execute our test case, we'll need to construct an object of type `Calculator`.

-    The 'prefix values' are all values, commands etc. we supply in order to construct the `Calculator` object and get it ready.

-### Prefix values

-'Prefix values' can be more complicated than just parameters passed or code executed.
-They can include all sorts of setup activity ...

--   e.g. Suppose we're doing performance testing of a web site - we start a server instances going, and send automated requests to it to see how it performs.

-    Then the 'prefix values' can be everything needed to prepare that test -- the configuration for the server, the commands to run it, the configuration of the request-sending program, annd the commands needed to run it, etc.

-### Components of a Test Case

-A further possible component of a test case:

--   Postfix values:\
-    Any inputs, values, commands etc that need to be sent to the software after the test case values have been sent.

-    -   Verification Values : Values needed to see the results of the test case values
-    -   Exit Commands : Values needed to terminate the program or otherwise return it to a stable state

-### Verification values

-For instance, suppose the specification for `addNumbers` instead said that, when the function is passed 2 numbers, it should write the results to a file called "`myresult.txt`".

-We run our test, and supply the input values 3 and 4.
-How can we tell if the test passed or failed?

-We will need to send further commands, paramaters etc to find out what whether the file got written, and what was written to it.

-### Exit commands

-If our software made use of, say, a database -- then 'exit commands' might include commands needed to restore the database to a known, stable state.

-### Test cases in real-world code

-Sometimes code that is packaged as a single "test" actually contains *multiple* test *cases*.

--   e.g.:

-    ``` {.python}
-    def myTest():
-      for n in range(0, 100):
-        m = 3
-        res = addNumbers(m, n)
-        assertEquals(res, m+n)
-    ```
--   How many test cases do we have here?

-### Test fixtures

--   One bit of terminology we saw previously is "test fixture": the commands/values needed to create test fixtures would all be examples of prefix values

 ### Testing framework definitions